aiven/devportal/docs/products/opensearch/howto/get-started-with-nodejs.rst

     node -v;    /
     npm -v

-If you you don’t have Node.js or npm installed, follow `these instructions <https://docs.npmjs.com/downloading-and-installing-node-js-and-npm>`_.
+If you don’t have Node.js or npm installed, follow `these instructions <https://docs.npmjs.com/downloading-and-installing-node-js-and-npm>`_.

 To set up a new Node.js project run the following command in a place where you’d like to create a project and follow the instructions (you can accept default options).